What Is a Naked Put Options Strategy?

 A trader initiates a naked put by selling (writing) a put option without an accompanying short position in the underlying asset.

-From the start of the trade until the option expires, the investor keeps a close eye on the underlying security, hoping it rises in value, which would create a profit for them.
-If the underlying security loses value, the investor may have to buy the underlying security to cover the position, in the event that the buyer of the put option chooses to exercise.
+From the start of the trade until the option expires, the investor keeps a close eye on the underlying security, hoping it rises in value, which would result in a profit for them.
+If that security loses value, the investor may have to buy the underlying security at the higher strike price to cover the position, in the event that the buyer of the put option chooses to exercise.

 With a naked put option, the maximum profit is limited to the premium collected up front, and is obtained if the underlying security’s price closes either at or above the option contract’s strike price at the expiration date.
 If the underlying security loses value, or worse, the value of the underlying security plummets to $0, the financial loss can be substantial.